nglblack/CollectionsDataanalysismock/README.md

 # CollectionsDataanalysismock
-Portfolio project for python, in Jypyter Notebook showcasing how to use mock data to create scatter and pie chart
+Portfolio project for python, in Jupyter Notebook showcasing how to use mock data to create scatter and pie chart

 # Data Visualization with Python and Jupyter Notebook